 Right-wing publications have mocked me in the past for raising money for vacations.
 However, as a freelance labor reporter, I don’t have paid vacation days.
 If I don’t work, I don’t get paid.
 The only way for me to afford a vacation is to crowdraise money.

 This year, I want to go to the Smoky Mountains in Eastern Tennessee and do some hiking in the New River Gorge in Southern West Virginia.
 I may consider other things too – you can read more about a bunch of cool vacation activities you can do up in the mountains – but for now this is the plan.
 Hopefully, I can take a week off, drive, and stay cheaply along the way.
 Might even include my friends and family for the trip – who knows!
 If I do though, we would need to find some nice hiking camping gear for ourselves.
 No one wants to go unprepared for a hiking trip now, would they?

-However, I need to earn money for that week off, pay for expenses on the road so I need to raise $2,000 to make my summer vacation plans a reality.
+However, I need to earn money for that week off to pay for expenses on the road so I need to raise $2,000 to make my summer vacation plans a reality.

 Help Us Reach Our Goal of $2,000